daddydrac/oncology_sequencing_workbench/JHU_COURSE_QUICKSTART.md

 # Johns Hopkins Genomic Data Science Course Quickstart

 This workbench is a local, GPU-ready learning environment for the [Johns Hopkins University Genomic Data Science Specialization on Coursera](https://www.coursera.org/specializations/genomic-data-science), with particular support for [Algorithms for DNA Sequencing](https://www.coursera.org/learn/dna-sequencing).
-It keeps the course notebooks, real sequencing inputs, Python, R, Bioconductor, and command-line tools in one reproducible Docker Compose environment on your Ubuntu Dell workstation.
+It keeps the course notebooks, real sequencing inputs, Python, R, Bioconductor, and command-line tools in one reproducible Docker Compose environment on your Ubuntu laptop workstation.

 ## What the specialization covers